gopiikaaa/intelunnati_delta/README.md

    - Upload a contract document and a corresponding template.
    - Navigate between "Home", "Highlighted Deviations", and "Extracted Clauses" using the top menu buttons.
    - View highlighted deviations between the contract and template, and extracted clauses from the contract.

-4. **Contributing:**
-   - Fork the repository, make changes, and submit a pull request for review.
-   - Discuss major changes with the repository owners before making modifications.